De Montfort University (DMU) will host a three-day international conference investigating initiatives related to community action and participation.

 Associated with this conference is the Interfaces Community Arts Resources Hub which is intended to act as an information hub regarding initiatives, in particular around Europe but also well beyond, that focus on offer access to new music by a diversity of audiences not familiar with it.

-With the Interfaces Community Arts Resources Hub nearing completion, please use the following to provide information on your community arts projects.
+Please use the following link to provide information on your community arts projects.
 A Google Form is being used to collect data, after which it will be added to the site.
 Please be sure to use your Google log in to provide the information and ensure your email is valid.

 If you do not have a Google account, there is a secondary form available.
 Please email firstname.lastname@example.org for the link to be provided.